vikashbaria/Dart-Learning/README.md

 │   ├── Task21.dart       → Check if user is active admin
 │   └── Task22.dart       → Check if "Apple" exists in shopping cart map
 │
+├── 📁 Assignment No 6/
+│   ├── Task1.dart        → Fibonacci sequence using for loop
+│   ├── Task2.dart        → Largest element in a list
+│   ├── Task3.dart        → Multiplication table using for loop
+│   ├── Task4.dart        → Palindrome string check
+│   ├── Task5.dart        → Right angle triangle pattern with repeating numbers
+│   ├── Task6.dart        → Count vowels in a string using for loop & if-else
+│   ├── Task7.dart        → Count digits in a number using while loop
+│   ├── Task8.dart        → Random password generator using while loop
+│   ├── Task9.dart        → Multiplication table using while loop
+│   └── Task10.dart       → **Choice Task:** Any one from given two options
+│
 └── 📄 README.md

 ```
 # Dart-Learning
 This repository is for educational and practice purposes only.
 All tasks are solved with clear logic to help beginners learn Dart step by step.